 Our hospital is open Monday to Friday from 8:00am to 6:00pm.
-On Saturdays we are open from 9:00am until 1 pm.
-The clinic is closed on Sunday.
+The clinic is closed on Saturday and Sunday.

 Yes, patients are seen by appointment.
 We can book same day appointments, however, so please call if you need to be seen.

 We currently prefer Visa, MC, or E transfer.
 We also accept Cash and Debit but are trying to be contactless as much as possible due to COVID.